TimCares/MasterThesis/docs/thesis/experiments/teacher_ablations.typ

 (see @imagenet_of_teachers).
 We observe this increase even though using no teacher at all is an actual zero-shot application, while when using
 Data2Vec2, information about ImageNet-1K can leak to the student model (Data2Vec2 has been trained on Imagenet-1K @data2vec2), making it _not_ a zero-shot application.

-Less surprising is that the performance when using BEiT-3 @beit3 as a teacher